TypeRocket/typerocket/README.md

 Icons
 ==========

-http://icomoon.io/#preview-free licenced under the GPL
+http://icomoon.io/#preview-free licensed under the GPL.

 What does TypeRocket Do?